KanbanInAction/kanbaninaction.github.io/ReadMe.md

 # Kanban in Action website

-This is the website of our book.
+This is the code for the [website](https://kanbaninaction.github.io/) of our book - Kanban In Action.
+You can get your [copy here](http://bit.ly/theKanbanBook).